basselzinaty/getdata-008-project/CodeBook.md

 where a preceding t stands for time and an f stands for Fourier transform.

-The second data set (data_averages.txt) contains means for each subject for the above-mentioned variables.
+The second data set (data_averages.txt) contains the mean for each of the 30 subject for the above-mentioned variables.